CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.4.md

-# Exercise 7.4: Reviewing Security and Compliance in Copilot Using Communication Compliance
+# Exercise 7.4: Reviewing Security and Compliance in Copilot Using Communication Compliance (Read Only)

 ## Introduction